wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/doLeidenCluster.rst

 Partition types available and information:

 -  list(â€œRBConfigurationVertexPartition:â€) list(â€œImplements Reichardt
-   and Bornholdtâ€™s Potts model:raw-latex:`\n`â€, â€ with a configuration null model.
+   and Bornholdtï¿½\\200\\231s Potts model:raw-latex:`\n`â€, â€ with a configuration null model.
 This quality function is well-defined only for positive edge weights.:raw-latex:`\n`â€œ,â€ This quality function uses a linear resolution parameter.â€)

 -  list(â€œModularityVertexPartition:â€) list(â€œImplements
    modularity.:raw-latex:`\n`â€, â€ This quality function is well-defined